Acquire Standard Essential Patents in 5G to grow your portfolio

 We peruse this below model during our acquisition projects to find the ideal candidates for acquisition.
-If you want to know more about this model or found yourself in a similar situation where you need help, send us an email at [email protected] and we will walk you through the details.
+If you want to know more about this model or found yourself in a similar situation where you need help we will walk you through the details.

 Based on the probability score, a list of potential sellers can be generated.